 The group address from the multicast data packet in the Register.
-Format described in Section 4.9.1.
+The format for this address is described in Section 4.9.1.
 Note that for Register-Stops the Mask Len field contains the full address length 8 (e.g., 32 for IPv4 native encoding), if the message is sent for a single group.